 Be early.
 Be polite, respectful, confident, positive, upbeat and business like.
 Make a good first impression.
 Make good eye contact at all times.
 You should be expected to do about 60% to 80% of the talking.
 Don't interrupt.
 Give concise but thorough answers.
 Never put down a prior employer and don't let the interviewer lure you into a discussion where you might let your guard down.
 Be in control!
 Don't bring up income until the interviewer indicates an intent to offer you the job and then asks if you have any questions.
 This situation should be anticipated and rehearsed.
 Thank them for the interview and tell them you are interested in the position. (if you are)

-If you are interested in the job then send the interviewer(s) a letter thanking them for the interview and let them know that you are interested.
+If you are interested in the job then send the interviewer(s) an email or call them and thank them for the interview and let them know that you are interested.
+Use Spell Check!
 They will usually direct you as to their procedure.
 Don't make a nuisance of yourself, but make contact enough to keep your name in front of them and inform them of your continued interest.

 If you get a second interview and/or an offer, be prepared.
 Make sure that you thoroughly understand the job, terms, income, benefits and any other details you deem important.
 There is no re-negotiating after you are hired.